gjwdyk/AWS-Lambda-in-CloudFormation/InLine/README.md

 ```

 In some documentations, this Custom Resource also represent what is stated as `Pre Signed S3 URL`, which is useful to pass information / outputs / results from the Lambda Function to CloudFormation.

+Assuming the Lambda Functions are identical between *In-Line* and *On S3 Bucket*, the Custom Resource should be identical also.